ptheywood/gtc-2019-talk/presentation.md

 ???

-But what if we restrict the messages to be only those from the relevant section of road?
+But what if we could restrict the messages to be only those from the relevant part of the road network?

 In this case, the orange agent would only read the 5 messages from the pink section of road.

-In a larger example with more road sections this would be a significant improvement of work efficiency.
+Again, in a larger example this would account for a significant improvement of work efficiency.

 ---